 - The Louisiana Capital Funding Corporation (LCFC) is a nonprofit Louisiana Corporation that was organized to promote, support, aid and assist the Authority's Local Government Capital Funding Program.
-The LCFC has a December 31, 2008 year-end. - The Louisiana Equipment Finance Corporation (LEFC) is a nonprofit Louisiana Corporation that was organized to promote, support, aid and assist with the Authority's programs.
-The LEFC has a January 31, 2009 fiscal year end. - The Louisiana Municipal Assistance Corporation (LMAC) is a nonprofit Louisiana Corporation that was organized to provide assistance to local governments with the Authority's programs.
-At December 31, 2008, the LMAC had no assets or liabilities. - In March 2003, the Authority created the LPFA Housing Assistance Corporation (LHAC) for the purpose of assisting persons of low to moderate income with the purchase of homes through a lease-purchase program.
-LHAC has a December 31, 2008 year end.
-The Authority issued its LPFA Variable Rate Lease Purchase Revenue Bonds, Series 2003, to fund this leasepurchase program.
+The LCFC has a December 31, 2009 year-end. - The Louisiana Equipment Finance Corporation (LEFC) is a nonprofit Louisiana Corporation that was organized to promote, support, aid and assist with the Authority's programs.
+The LEFC has a January 31, 2010 fiscal year end. - The Louisiana Municipal Assistance Corporation (LMAC) is a nonprofit Louisiana Corporation that was organized to provide assistance to local governments with the Authority's programs.
+At December 31, 2009, the LMAC had no assets or liabilities. - In March 2003, the Authority created the LPFA Housing Assistance Corporation (LHAC) for the purpose of assisting persons of low to moderate income with the purchase of homes through a lease-purchase program.
+LHAC has a December 31, 2009 year end.
+The Authority issued its LPFA Variable Rate Lease Purchase Revenue Bonds, Series 2003, to fund this lease-purchase program.
 Under the program, a participant (the Participant) works with the independent program administrators and a financial institution to become qualified to participate in the program.
 Once the participant has been approved by a financial institution, the Participant then identifies a house for purchase.
 LHAC then purchases the house identified by the Participant and leases the house to the Participant.
-LHAC pays the purchase price of the house by signing a mortgage (the Mortgage) in an amount equal to approximately 97% of the purchase price negotiated by the seller and the Participant.
-The remaining approximately 3% of the purchase price is paid from the proceeds of the Lease Purchase Revenue Bonds as part of the down payment and closing costs assistance provided to the Participant by the program.
+LHAC pays the purchase price of the house by signing a mortgage (the Mortgage) in an amount equal to approximately 97% of the purchase price is paid from the proceeds of the Lease Purchase Revenue Bonds as part of the down payment and closing costs assistance provided to the Participant by the program.
 The lease terms are 39 months and the Participant assumes the Mortgage at the expiration of the lease.
-The approximately 3% of the purchase price paid from the proceeds of the Lease Purchase Revenue Bonds is treated as a grant from the Lease Purchase Revenue Bonds to

-LHAC and then a grant by LHAC to the Participant.
+The approximately 3% of the purchase price paid from the proceeds of the Lease Purchase Revenue Bonds is treated as a grant from the Lease Purchase Revenue Bonds to LHAC and then a grant by LHAC to the Participant.
 The mortgage loan receivable and related payments are recorded on the balance sheet of the component unit financial statement.
 In effect, LHAC is merely a conduit in assisting individuals purchase their personal residences and therefore mortgage loans receivable will equal mortgage loans payable.
-During the year ended December 31, 2008, the LHAC generated net income as a result of net gains from selling homes at fair market value where the participant decided to not continue in the program or converted the financing from a lease to a mortgage loan.
+During the year ended December 31, 2009, the LHAC generated a net loss as a result of the cost of repairs and maintenance on properties held exceeding the net gains from selling homes at fair market value where the participant decided to not continue in the program or converted the financing from a lease to a mortgage loan.